rafischer1/complex-api-mvc/README.md

 # Build RESTful routes so that you can:

 Create, Read, Update, and Delete costumes
-Create, Read, Update, and Delete tags through costumes
+Create, Read, and Update tags through costumes